openaire/guidelines-literature-repositories/docs/field_publicationtype.rst

 **Publication types (controlled):**

-The first occurrence of the DC Element ``type`` is mandatory and should be used for the type indication of the scientific output based on the COAR Resource Type Vocabulary.
+The first occurrence of the DC Element ``type`` is mandatory and should be used for the type indication of the scientific output based on the `COAR Resource Type Vocabulary`_.

 **Publication types (free text):**